nickynw/mcqbot/README.md

 ### Modular Design

 As the project develops I will be ensuring a modular design.
 This means that the different technologies that make up the stack, such as front-end, the api, and databases logic will be seperate and independently tested.
-Modular and reusable pydantic models are also used.
+Pydantic is also utilised for defining data schemas that are shared between different modules.
+This means that for each service there are independent commands to run them, and independent ways to install only the required packages for that service, or alternatively methods to run and install everything at once.

 ### Containerisation / Dockerisation